pegjs/pegjs/test/README.md

-PEG.js Spec Suite
+PEG.js Test Suite
 =================

-This is the PEG.js spec suite.
+This is the PEG.js test suite.
 It ensures PEG.js works correctly.
-All specs should always pass on all supported platforms.
+All tests should always pass on all supported platforms.

 Running in Node.js